-Diane R. Bridges, MSN, RN, CCM received her BSN from the University of Texas at Houston in 1976 where she attended on an academic scholarship.
-She received her MSN in Leadership Management from La Roche College in 2002 where she also received the Sigma Theta Tau Scholarship.
-She is currently working on her PhD in Interprofessional Healthcare Studies from Rosalind Franklin University of Medicine and Science.
+Diane R. Bridges, PhD, MSN, RN, CCM received her BSN from the University of Texas at Houston where she attended on an academic scholarship.
+She received her MSN in Leadership Management from La Roche College where she also received the Sigma Theta Tau Scholarship.
+She earned her PhD in Interprofessional Healthcare Studies from Rosalind Franklin University of Medicine and Science.

-Professor Bridges joined the faculty of Rosalind Franklin University of Medicine and Science as an Assistant Professor in August 2005 and has since attained the rank of Associate Professor.
-She served as Director of the Healthcare Administration and Management program and Assistant Chair of the Department of Interprofessional Healthcare Studies.
-She is also one of the Directors in the Rosalind Franklin Interprofessional Team and Culture in Healthcare course and oversees the Service Learning community projects for this course.
-Professor Bridges serves on many university committees and has won awards for University Service.
+Dr. Bridges joined the faculty of Rosalind Franklin University of Medicine and Science as an Assistant Professor in August 2005 and has since attained the rank of Associate Professor.
+She served as Director of the Health Administration program and Chair of the Department of Health Services Administration for 9 ½ years.
+She was one of the Directors in the Rosalind Franklin Interprofessional Team and Culture in Healthcare course for 9 years and oversaw the Service Learning community projects for this course for all first year on campus students.

-Professor Bridges is a member of the American Interprofessional Healthcare Collaborative.
-She is a published author on several topics: Interprofessional Education, Service Learning and Teamwork, Online Education, Competencies and the Portfolio and has presented at many conferences.
+Dr. Bridges is a member of the American Interprofessional Healthcare Collaborative.
+She is a published author on several topics: Interprofessional Education, Service Learning and Teamwork, Online Education, Interprofessional Competencies and the Portfolio and has presented at many conferences.

 In her role as Associate Dean of Interprofessional and Distance Education Dr. Bridges will provide leadership and direction to the development of new online courses and certificates in CMS; collaborate with Educational Technology and the Vice President of Distance Education to ensure best practice standards are met for online courses; and assist with interprofessional curricular and student activities.